 Plex has been heralded as a do-it-yourself Netflix.
-It’s a simple media server program that sports an excellent UI.
-Plex features installers for Linux, FreeBSD, and even an official Docker container which pairs well with Container Linux by CoreOS.
+It’s a simple media server program that sports an excellent interface.
+Plex features installers for Linux, FreeBSD, and even an official Docker container.
 For client devices, Plex supports an array of hardware including Windows 10, macOS, Android, iOS, Amazon Fire TV, and Roku.
 Kodi users benefit from a Plex for Kodi addon.

-As Linux media server software, Plex is pretty intuitive and features loads of official and unofficial channels.
-It’s an excellent means of hosting movies, music, and television that’s then available on your various devices.
 The Linux installation is incredibly simple.
 If you need a server, these NAS, DIY, and prebuilt options are excellent for Plex .

 Best for: Power users seeking customization options.